-The office provides essential student services in one convenient location.
-The following services are provided: admissions, advising, registration, enrollment publications, forms for credit and non-credit courses, and a community computer lab.
+The office provides the following essential student services in one convenient location: admissions, advising, registration, enrollment publications, forms for credit and non-credit courses, and a community computer lab.

 THE OFFICE OF JUDICIAL AFFAIRS

 The Office of Judicial Affairs seeks to provide students with a learning experience that involves appropriate due process, provides accountability, self-governess, viability, respect, personal and institutional integrity, honesty, and citizenship in accordance with the goals of the college.